Scalar functions

 elementId(null) returns null.

-elementId on values other than a node, relationship, or null will fail the query.
+elementId on values other than a NODE, RELATIONSHIP, or null will fail the query.

-Example 2. elementId()
+Example 4. elementId() for nodes

 Query

-RETURN elementId(a)
+RETURN elementId(n)

 endNode()

-The function endNode() returns the end node of a relationship.
+The function endNode() returns the end NODE of a RELATIONSHIP.

 Syntax: